atborg/askme-beir-eval/README.md

 ## steps to run evaluation

+1. open eval.py to edit
-1. change "dataset" variable to your desired BEIR dataset
+2. change "dataset" variable to your desired BEIR dataset
-2. change "filePath" variable to your AskMe output file
+3. change "filePath" variable to your AskMe output file
-3. run the script!
+4. run the script!